Orpius/SDK/docs/UserGuide/index.md

 ## Understanding Agents

-In Orpius, agents are consider users, just like humans.
+In Orpius, agents are considered users, just like humans.
 Orpius includes two built-in agents: **Orpius** and **Phaedra**.
 * **Orpius** is the agent you interact with directly through chat, and who orchestrates non-interactive activites.
 * **Phaedra** carries out non-interactive activities, such as scheduled tasks and event execution.